neondatabase/website/content/docs/manage/organizations.md

 Once your request is processed:

 1. **Project Transfer** &#8212; All existing projects in your personal account will be automatically transferred to your new organization.
-1. **Admin Role** &#8212; You will be assigned as the Admin of the organization, letting you invite members to get started working together.
+1. **Admin Role** &#8212; You will be assigned as the Admin of the organization, letting you invite Members to get started working together.
 1. **Billing Transition** &#8212; Your existing paid plan (Launch, Scale, or Enterprise) will transfer to the organization.
 Any admin can manage billing details.
 To delegate billing management, promote a regular member to admin.
 1. **Personal Account Adjustment** &#8212; Your personal account will convert to a Free Tier, allowing you to continue individual projects without affecting your organization.